-Antique Oak Lye has been especially developed to produce an ammonia smoked appearance to oak wood.
+Antique Oak Lye produces an ammonia-smoked appearance to oak wood.
 This product is user-friendly but corrosive and should be handled with caution during application.
 Since the product reacts with the tannic acid in the oak, the colour after application may vary depending on the concentration of tannin in the wood.
-However, it creates a very unique colour and Vintage appearance.
-The final colour will first be achieved after 1-2 months.
+However, it creates a very unique colour and vintage appearance.
+The final colour is achieved after 1-2 months.

-The unfinished woodwork must be sanded finely (grit 100-120), clean and dry before application of the lye.
+The unfinished woodwork must be clean, dry and finely sanded (grit 100-120) before applying the lye.

-Clean the floor with 125 ml Intensive Wood Cleaner mixed into 5 L water.
-Leave to dry for 24 hours at 20°C (68˚F).
+Clean with WOCA Intensive Wood Cleaner and leave to dry for approx. 8-12 hours at 20°C.

-Finish the wood surface with one of the well-known WOCA oils.
+Finish the wood surface with a WOCA oil or soap.

 |Disposal||Dispose of contents/container to an approved waste disposal plant.|